 Anant Chaturdashi, also famously known as Ganesh Visarjan, happens precisely after 10 days of Ganesh Chaturthi.
 It falls on the 14th day of the lunar fortnight and is considered as a day for special prayers for Hindus.

 As per the rituals and traditions, those who believe in Lord Ganesha invite him to their homes for prosperity and wealth.
-Symbolized by a statue, Lord Ganesha is flooded with prayers and a great sense of reverence.
+Symbolized by an idol, Lord Ganesha is flooded with prayers and a great sense of reverence.
 After these 10 days of devotion and prayers, his journey comes to an end and he is thanked for all the blessings which he brought with him.
-In 2020, the Anant Chaturdashi festival will be celebrated on September 1.

 Moreover, Anant Chaturdashi also has a brief history that comes with it.